 List of Most Beautiful Islands and Beaches in El Nido Palawan

 In January 2016, Palawan was declared the World’s Best Island by Condé Nast Traveler, a lifestyle and luxury magazine based in the United States.
-That means that destinations in Palawan which include beaches in El Nido stood out across 195 countries and across all the hundreds and thousands of beaches in the world!
+That means that destinations in Palawan, including beaches in El Nido, stood out across 195 countries and across all the hundreds and thousands of beaches in the world!

 So, to pay tribute to El Nido, Palawan, as well as to my homeland, the Philippines, I created the ultimate list of all the amazing Islands and beaches in El Nido, Palawan.
 Prepare your planner and a bowl of popcorn, because this is going to be a long list!

 List of Amazing Islands and Beaches in El Nido Palawan